xFLIE: Leveraging Actionable Hierarchical Scene Representations for Autonomous Semantic-Aware Inspection Missions: xFLIE: Leveraging Hierarchical Representation for Autonomous Inspection

-$d^I_{curr}=||\textbf{X}_{odom[x,y,z]}-\textbf{X}_{level[x,y,z]}||$ and $\textbf{X}_{level[x,y,z]}$ is the 3D position of the current level node.
 Figure.~\ref{fig:scene_matching} presents a runtime snapshot of the performance of scene matching during a simulated inspection mission.
 Figure.~\ref{fig:scene_matching}(a) demonstrates the matched features (colored lines) across the current and the image database populated during inspection at $\textit{Level}-0$ of a $``\textit{truck}"$ semantic.
 After successful recognition, the inspection planner proceeds to inspect the next level subject to meeting the vertical photogrammetric requirements defined before the mission start.
 In Fig.~\ref{fig:scene_matching}(b), the inspection planner reevaluates scene recognition with the updated image database for $\textit{Level}-1$.
-Once the planner identifies no more surfaces exist along the vertical direction, $\pi^{insp}$ is terminated and $\pi^{expl:LE}$ is executed.
-The readers are directed towards a more detailed explanation of the inspection planning methodology presented in~\cite{viswanathan2023towards}.